contentstack/cli/packages/contentstack-bulk-publish/README.md

                                  bulkpublish API will be used to publish the entries --content-types=<value>...
+The Contenttypes from which entries need to be published --delivery-token=<value>       Delivery token for source environment --entry-uid=<value>            Entry Uid for publish all associated variant entries.
+  --include-variants             Include Variants flag will publish all associated variant entries.
-The Contenttypes from which entries need to be published --delivery-token=<value>       Delivery token for source environment --publish-all-content-types    (optional) Publish all contenttypes (cannot be set when contentTypes flag is set) --retry-failed=<value>         (optional) Retry failed entries from the logfile (overrides all other flags) This flag is used to retry publishing entries that failed to publish in a previous attempt.
+  --publish-all-content-types    (optional) Publish all contenttypes (cannot be set when contentTypes flag is set) --retry-failed=<value>         (optional) Retry failed entries from the logfile (overrides all other flags) This flag
+                                 is used to retry publishing entries that failed to publish in a previous attempt.
 A log